 |

-With 35 tablets and fragments, omens concerning lunar eclipses (CTH 532) constitute the single largest group of omen manuscripts from Ḫattuša, not counting liver models (14% of all omen lists, 11% of all omen texts including models).
+With 35 tablets and fragments, omens concerning lunar eclipses (CTH 532) constitute the single largest group of omen manuscripts from Ḫattuša, not counting liver models.
 Laroche’s catalog and its online successor distinguish between lunar eclipse omens (CTH 532) and omens concerning other lunar phenomena (CTH 533).
-This distinction is mostly upheld by the texts, although some tablets contain eclipse omens as well as other observations such as lunar halos (e. g. in CTH 532.5).
-This distinction follows the later sorting of tablets in the first chapter of Enūma Anu Enlil: Tablets 1-14 of the chapter ‘Sîn’ deal with a variety of lunar phenomena while tablets 15-22 deal with lunar eclipses.
-With three Akkadian exceptions (CTH 532.6; 532.7; 532.12), the fragments are all Hittite.
+This distinction is largely upheld by the texts, although some tablets contain eclipse omens as well as other observations, such as the moon's color (e. g., KUB 8.9+/CTH 532.8).
+This distinction follows the later sorting of tablets in the first chapter of Enūma Anu Enlil: Tablets 1–14 of the chapter ‘Sîn’ deal with a variety of lunar phenomena, while tablets 15–22 deal with lunar eclipses.
+Apart from three Akkadian texts (KBo 13.27+ (CTH 532.6); KBo 8.6 (CTH 532.7); KUB 4.64+ (CTH 532.12)), the remaining fragments are all in Hittite.

-Some lunar eclipse tablets also contain rituals: KBo 8.47; KUB 34.7, and KUB 57.73.
+The tablets KBo 8.47, KUB 34.7, and KUB 57.73 also contain ritual texts.
 They are unfortunately so fragmentary that their exact nature and relation to the omen passages cannot be determined.
+KUB 8.27 (CTH 532.14) is an oracle summary with lunar eclipse omens written on the margin.

 |